CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 In this lab we will setup Multi-Factor Authentication (MFA) and will be Creating Conditional Access Policy.

-## **Lab 10: MS Teams Optimized Experience**
+## **Lab 10: Security Modules**

-In this lab we will be configuring Session host for implementing MS Teams and configure hostpool for teams requirements.
-Later we will be accessing MS Teams using Remote Desktop Application
+In this lab we will be configuring the Security Modules to prevent the sensitive information in the Session host.

 ## **Lab 11: MSIX App Attach**